Blu-J/ts-validate-json-schema/README.md

 # ts-validate-json-schema
 The problem that we want solved is that we have generated out some JSON-Schema, but we would like the types in typescript.
-As well, we would like to validate these types are valid.
+As well, we would like to validate these types are valid (throw/ case switch).

 ## Example Usuage